Credit Information in Earnings Calls: Empirical Results

 \section{Empirical Results}

 Our empirical analysis consists of two parts.
 First, we analyze a specification that regresses changes in PVLGD on contemporaneous changes in several key explanatory variables.
-We show that the presence of lagged credit score improves the explanatory power in this specification, which is surprising given that credit score is a lagged, as opposed to contemporaneous, covariate.
-We then drop the contemporaneous terms from the initial specification and analyze a pure forecasting version of the regression.
-We again conclude that credit score is an important forecasting variable even after controlling for an extensive collection of other measures which have been shown in the literature to forecast returns on corporate bonds.
-In this section and in Section \ref{s:channels}, we use the full-sample text model in our analysis because this best reflects the actual information content of earnings calls for credit outcomes.
-We analyze a fully out-of-sample version of the text model, which would have been available to investors in real time, in the portfolio strategy analysis in Section \ref{s:oos}.
+We show that the presence of lagged credit score improves the explanatory power in this specification, which is surprising given that credit score is a lagged covariate.
+We then drop the contemporaneous terms and analyze a pure forecasting version of the regression.
+We again conclude that credit score is an important forecasting variable even after controlling for an extensive collection of other credit forecasting variables.
+We start off using the full-sample text model, which best reflects the actual information content of earnings calls, and then test the robustness of our results using the rolling model in Section \ref{s:robust}.

+In the subsequent analysis, we drop 267 observations with PVLGD larger than 30, corresponding to a CDS spread higher than 2350 basis points on average.
+These outliers account for 1.9\% of our final sample.
+They are usually companies in very distressed conditions, for which our credit score may not be an informative measure.